Recycle-City-Movement/Recycle-City-Movement/README.md

 Planners and experienced developers are needed to raise issues for the website designers and legal experts.</b>

 Finance experts are needed to help design a business finance model that can work with three financial officers.
-How can bank transactions be processed where three people sign-off on a transaction?
+How can bank transactions be processed where three people sign-off on, that is to say approve, a transaction?

 Everyone is needed to share the call for RCM volunteers.